CatalinaLai/Bamazon/README.md

 #### node bamazonCustomer.js
 ### Example
 ![screenshot1](https://user-images.githubusercontent.com/30578501/34743594-19d65bc8-f53f-11e7-907c-f9512d31ff23.gif)

 4. The store inventory will be displayed in a table.
 The table will show the item id, the product name, the department name that the product is listed under, item price, and the stock quantity.

-5. The app will then "Welcome" the customer and tell the customer to enter the "item#" from the table for the product they would like to purchase and push enter.
+5. The app will then "Welcome" the customer and tell the customer to enter the "item#" from the table for the product they would like to purchase , push enter, then type the quantity of the item, and push enter.

 ### Example
 ![screenshot2](https://user-images.githubusercontent.com/30578501/34744073-d37e5fa2-f540-11e7-9301-aa07d0b7a182.gif)